asoltesz/solakube/docs/postgres-pgo.md

 Optionally, you may place each PG clusters into their own K8S namespace or keep all of them in the same namespace.
 NOTE: SolaKube places all of the clusters in the same namespace called "pgo" (which also hosts the operator itself).

-NOTE: SolaKube commands always target a single cluster (PGO_CLUSTER_NAME var)
+NOTE: SolaKube commands always target a single Postgres/PGO cluster (defined by the PGO_CLUSTER variable)

 ## Multi-cluster user management